 Back to top

-Why am I not able to send the application to my chapter?
+Why am I not able to send the application to my local MS Society chapter?

-All applications must be submitted online and cannot be sent to your chapter.
-The National MS Society has contracted with an outside vendor, Scholarship Management Services, to help manage the program and application process.
-All applications are submitted to the National MS Society for final review and final award decisions.
-Scholarship Management Services will handle the distribution of award checks and monitoring of student enrollment.
+All applications must be submitted online.
+Due to the large volume of applications received the National MS Society has contracted with Scholarship America to help manage the application, distribution of award checks, and monitoring of student enrollment processes.
+All applications are submitted to the National MS Society for review and final award decisions.

 Back to top